Saint Mark’s Syriac Orthodox Church in Jerusalem

 The Syriac Orthodox Church

 The Syriac Christians see themselves as direct descents of the first natives of the Holy Land to adopt Christianity.
 Their language, Syriac, is a dialect of Aramaic, the mother tongue of Jesus.
 They have communities in Jordan, Palestine, Lebanon, Syria and Turkey.
 Their community in Jerusalem numbers only 600.
 Aside the Saint Mark Church, the Syriac Orthodox also worship in the chapel facing the alleged tomb of Joseph of Arimathea in the Church of the Holy Sepulchre.

-Visiting the Syriac Orthodox Saint Mark Church
+Touring the Syriac Orthodox Saint Mark Church

 The church is in the Armenian Quarter yet requires good navigations skills.
 It is almost hidden at the end alley in the north Eastern edge of the Armenian Quarter.
-It is open every day, and has representative explaining the site.
+It is open every day, and has a representative explaining the site.